Sparse Anomaly Detection Across Referentials: A Rank-Based Higher Criticism Approach: Analytic results

 \subsection{Two special cases}

 In this section we compare the asymptotic power properties of our rank-based test with respect to minimax lower bounds, with the aim of quantifying the potential power loss incurred due to the use of ranks.
-Since testing dynamics highly depend on the nature of the distributions involved in~\eqref{hyp:general}, such a comparison is made through particularization to parametric families, akin to classical analyses such as in \cite{MR758442}.
+As is standard in the analysis of rank based tests (see, e.g. \citet[Chapter 8]{Lehmann1975}; \citet[Chapter 4.3]{MR758442}; \citet[Chapter 14]{VanDerVaart1998}; \citet[Chapter 2]{Hajek2010}) such a comparison is made through particularization to parametric families.
+We present numerical results which illustrate power loss, complementary to these analytic results, in Section~\ref{sec:sim}.

+The particularization serves two purposes: first, it allows us to effectively connect the results of Theorem~\ref{th:rank_hc_test} to related literature.
+Second, this focuses the discussion on settings where detailed quantification of the power loss of our rank-based test is meaningful.
+To see this, note that for settings in which nominal observations arise from a distribution with bounded support and anomalies manifest as a location shift, usage of subject rank mean statistics is in general suboptimal.
+We therefore focus on settings for which the subject rank means are a meaningful statistic, for which such a comparative analysis is compelling.

 The results in this section refer to parametric families with non-varying referentials, and where potential anomalies all have identical anomalous distributions.
 This allow us to effectively connect our results to related literature.
-Moreover, such results also give an upper bound on the the power loss due to ranks when varying referentials are induced within the parametric family through a monotone data transformation:
+Moreover, such results also give an upper bound on the power loss due to ranks when varying referentials are induced within the parametric family through a monotone data transformation: